 14) BINGO CARDS generator

 Anyone who has ever dealt with little kids knows how they love Bingo.
 It is a great excercize for vocabulary repeating.
 Well, you do not have to create it in Word any more.
 There is Bingo Baker where you can create your own Bingo cards easily yourself and then print them out.
 For those who do not know how to play Bingo instructions can be found here.

 15) DELETE TEXT FROM IMAGES

 If you wish to delete some words or text parts from an image and then print that out and use as an exercise for your students, you can use a free online application called LUNAPIC that does not even need to be downloaded and installed on your device.
-There is an Eraser tool inside it which is pretty intuitive for use.
-Try it out, it is very useful if you wish that your students write again the missing words on the printed out picture.
+There is an Eraser tool inside it which is pretty intuitive to use.
+Try it out, it is very useful if you wish that your students write again the missing words on the printed-out picture.